stx-advox/land/README.md

 intro:
   - excerpt: '

-# Welcome to Stacks AdvoxDAO
+# Welcome to Stacks AdvoӾDAO

 - The mission of the Stacks Advocates Program (advoӾ) is to distribute power